tgirke/rcf/alerts.md

 ## Scheduled exceptions and downtimes

-For routine maintenance and upgrades we have scheduled an HPCC (Biocluster) shutdown for 12:00AM, Jan-31-2018 to 12:00AM, Feb-01-2018. (complete)

-There are no other downtimes or exceptions scheduled at this point.
+There are no downtimes or exceptions scheduled at this point.

 ## SOP for scheduled shutdowns